St John Ambulance (England And The Islands)

 Ambulance services

-St John Ambulance supplies ambulance services in England, providing services to over 100,000 people a year, and working in partnership with NHS trusts, private healthcare groups, local authorities and individuals.
+St John Ambulance supplies ambulance services in England, providing services to over 100,000 people a year and working in partnership with NHS trusts, private healthcare groups, local authorities and individuals.
+Ambulance Operations, the division of the organisation responsible for the provision of ambulances, provides a range of services including NHS front-line ambulance support (999 and 111 calls), specialist transfer services for paediatric and neonatal patients and specialist emergency response services for bariatric patients.

-In 2010, St John Ambulance was awarded the Private Ambulance Service Team of the Year Award by the Ambulance Services Institute, for the work it carried out with the CATS (Great Ormond Street) and the South Thames Retrieval Service (Evelina Children's Hospital).
+In 2010, St John Ambulance was awarded the Private Ambulance Service Team of the Year Award by the Ambulance Services Institute for the work it carried out with the CATS (Great Ormond Street) and the South Thames Retrieval Service (Evelina Children's Hospital).

-Some Ambulance Operations volunteers and employees deploy in emergency ambulances on behalf of NHS Ambulance Service trusts in England, responding to some categories of 999 calls (depending on the area and NHS pressure), as part of their commitment to the NHS as ambulance auxiliary.
+In August 2022, St John Ambulance began a four-year contract with NHS England to provide an auxiliary ambulance service.
+Some Ambulance Operations volunteers and employees deploy in emergency ambulances on behalf of NHS Ambulance Service trusts in England, responding to some categories of 999 calls (depending on the area and NHS pressure).

-Night-time economy
+Night-time

 Community first responders

-St John Ambulance community first responders (CFRs) were trained volunteers who provided emergency treatment to people in their region and were dispatched by NHS ambulance control to medical emergency (999) calls, with the scheme operating as a community partnership between St John Ambulance and local ambulance service trusts.
+St John Ambulance's community first responders (CFRs) were trained volunteers who provided emergency treatment to people in their region and were dispatched by NHS ambulance control to medical emergency (999) calls, with the scheme operating as a community partnership between St John Ambulance and local ambulance service trusts.
 CFRs were dispatched to attend Category 1 "immediately life-threatening" calls such as cardiac arrest, diabetic emergency, unresponsive patient, breathing difficulties and seizures.
 As of 2024, St John Ambulance CFR Schemes have all been transferred to local NHS Ambulance trusts and the St John CFR role has been retired.

 First aid roles

-Further progression is to the Advanced First Aider (AFA) course, a four-day course covering medical gases administration, basic airway management, splints, taking vital signs and manual handling with equipment.
+Those volunteering to provide event first aid services begin by attending a four-day Operational First Aid (FA) course covering common injuries and illnesses, over-the-counter medication administration, in addition to organisation-specific elements such as safe discharge and patient report forms.
+Further progression is to the Advanced First Aider (AFA) course, a four-day course covering medical gases administration, taking vital signs and manual handling with equipment.
 Advanced First Aider is the standard required for entry to the Cycle Response Unit, Medical Response Team (a specialist resource for working in dense crowds) and to be considered for selection for Ambulance Training.

 In early 2024, St John Ambulance announced a change to its internal first aid training for volunteers, primarily driven by changes to the "Purple Guide" and the proposed tabling of Martyn's Law.
 Transition of existing volunteers is currently underway and the first aid qualifications of Operation First Aid and Advanced First Aider are planned to be withdrawn by the end of 2025, and two new roles are planned to be introduced: Community First Aider and Emergency Responder.

+The Community First Aider role is intended for small, low risk, non-licensed events that require simple first aid provision (e.g. village fetes).
+The course has a total qualification time of 26 hours.
+CFAs attend a two day first aid course.
 The Emergency Responder role is intended to become the new minimum standard for first aid provision at medium and large events.
-Emergency Responders are trained and equipped to provide care at licensed events, events with higher crowd density and higher associated risk (e.g. stadia, concerts).
 The qualification that underpins this role is the Level 3 Award for First Responders On Scene (Emergency Responder).
-St John Ambulance has based the scope of practice for this role on the Advanced First Aider competencies, including basic life support, with bag valve mask ventilation and basic airway adjuncts (e.g. orpharyngeal and Nasopharyngeal airways), use of oxygen and nitrous oxide, catastrophic bleed management, patient assessment skills, measuring physiological parameters (e.g. blood pressure, blood glucose, oxygen saturation), extrication using carry sheet and carry chair, along with additional skills and knowledge such as Ten Second Triage.
-Emergency responders are also intended to be able to administer over-the-counter medicines, such as paracetamol, and give Penthrox analgesia for trauma-associated pain.
-The pathway for new volunteers to train to Emergency Responder is ten days in the classroom.
+St John Ambulance has based the scope of practice for this role on the Advanced First Aider competencies, including basic life support, with bag valve mask ventilation, catastrophic bleed management, along with additional skills such as Ten Second Triage.

 Ambulance crew roles